LoFTechs/LTSDK-Doc/docs/LT_Call_SDK_Android_Document.md

 ### Prerequisites

-- A device running Android 4.0 or higher, and Google Play services 15.0.0 or higher.
+-   A device running Android 5.0 or higher, and FCM using the BoM services 26.8.0 or higher.
-- FirebaseMessaging API and Android Studio 1.4 or higher with Gradle.

 ### Connect your App to Firebase